Chartiers Valley School District offers school based mental health services in all schools!

 - Improvement in family relationships

-Families may consider counseling for their youth to address:
+Families may consider School-Based services for their child to address:

 - Behavioral problems

 - Difficulty managing feelings—if student does not seem like him/herself (appears sad, angry, withdrawn, etc.)

 - Anxiety, depression, or other mental health concerns

 Benefits for Families

 - Convenient location—services will occur at your child’s own school

 - Convenient time—all sessions occur within the school day